smr547/pbs_demo/raijin_pbs_tips.md

 ## Keep other resources consistent with NCPUS
 PBS will muster sufficient nodes into a cluster to satisfy the maximum resource requirements of the Job.
 You may need only 4 CPUs but if you ask for 32GB of memory you will be given exclusive use of one node with 16 available CPUs.
-Natrually, if you are only using 4 CPUs, then 12 CPUs will remain idle (and your CPU utilisation will be noticeably bad).
+Naturally, if you are only using 4 CPUs, then 12 CPUs will remain idle (and your CPU utilisation will be noticeably bad).

 Here are some rules of thumb for using standard nodes on Raijin